5 Cs of Credit (5 Cs of Banking)

 Third Party Appraisals

-In the case of equipment and real estate collateral, the bank will need to have a third party appraisal completed on these assets.
+In the case of equipment and real estate collateral, the bank needs a completed third party appraisal on these assets.
 The bank will margin the appraised value of these asset classes to determine the amount of the loan… As opposed to using the company’s carrying value of these assets on its balance sheet.
-Keep in mind that you will be responsible for the cost of third party appraisals, and be sure to factor in the time needed to complete the appraisals.
+You will be responsible for the cost of third party appraisals.
+So, be sure to factor in the time needed to complete the appraisals.

 Also, the bank will in many cases want to complete due diligence on your accounts receivable and inventory to confirm asset values as well as the reliability of the reports you provide to the bank.
 This due diligence is called a “collateral exam” or “field audit”, and involves the bank sending an auditor to the company’s offices to review books and records to: